openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

 -  ``do_image_wic[depends]``: A task that is constructed during the build.
-In this example, the task depends on specific tools in order to create the sysroot when buiding a Wic image.
+In this example, the task depends on specific tools in order to create the sysroot when building a Wic image.

 -  :term:`SERIAL_CONSOLES`:
    Defines a serial console (TTY) to enable using getty.
 In this case,